 Consider company XYZ with 60,000 publicly traded shares, while 40,000 are held by promoters and family members.
 With a market price of ₹50 per stock, the total market capitalisation amounts to ₹50 lakh.
 However, the free float market capitalisation, accounting only for publicly traded shares, is ₹30 lakh.
 This distinction becomes more evident in companies with substantial promoter holdings.

 - Free float market capitalisation plays a crucial role in shaping investment strategies by offering a more accurate representation of a company’s market value compared to total market capitalisation.

 - It serves as a key indicator of true liquidity, considering only publicly traded shares and providing valuable insights into the stock’s actual tradability.

 - This distinction becomes pivotal when a significant portion of shares is privately held, impacting the perceived liquidity and investment attractiveness.

 - Shareholders find this metric intuitive, and it holds particular significance in index construction, reflecting its influence on benchmarking and investment analysis within the financial markets.

 The volatility in the stock prices is inversely related to the size of the free float.
 Higher float implies that there is an abundant supply of stocks and traders are less likely to manipulate the prices.
 However, a lower float size implies that the controlling shareholders have a greater influence on the stock prices.
 This is why investors have begun to take note of the free float of the company before making an investment decision.

-Note: Every listed company shall maintain public shareholding of at least 25%.
+Note: Every listed company shall maintain a public shareholding of at least 25%.
 If the public shareholding in a listed company falls below 25% at any time, such company shall bring the public shareholding to 25% within a maximum period of 12 months from the date of such fall.

-The free-float system only considers the number of shares that are currently available in the market for trading.
+The free float system only considers the number of shares that are currently available in the market for trading.
 Thus, this process is a more useful metric when it comes to judging the true picture of a company.